 We have a number of relaxation and other digital exercises on our website.

 5) Improve your sleep

-With continuous last-minute changes to the rules, and now another lockdown, you may be experiencing trouble sleeping.
+With continuous last-minute changes to the rules, and now emerging out of another lockdown, you may be experiencing trouble sleeping.

 There are many ways you can help improve your sleep.
 Aim to go to bed and get up at the same time each day in order to maintain a routine.
 Also, try to get some natural sunlight by opening curtains and windows.
 This helps to regulate your body clock which can help you sleep better.

 Before bedtime, avoid using your phone, tablet or computer.
 Instead, try to read a book, or do some yoga.